opensearch-project/documentation-website/_search-plugins/searching-data/search-shard-routing.md

     ```
     {% include copy-curl.html %}

-2. `_primary_first`: Prefers primary shards but will use replica shards if the primary is not available.
+2. `_primary_first`: Prefers primary shards but will use replica shards if the primary shards are not available.

     ```json
     GET /my-index/_search?preference=_primary_first